 There are also some legacy tools still available in GSC, such as international targeting and URL parameters, but these may not be available for domain properties, and may be removed or updated at any time.

 More detail on these data sets can be found below, but first, the important task of setting up a domain in Google Search Console.

-First Steps: How to get started with Google Search Console
+How to get started with Google Search Console

 The first thing you need to do in order to access the Google Search Console for your website is to connect your domain.
 You have a few different methods of verifying your ownership.
 Needless to say, you won’t be able to see a website’s stats if you are not the owner or expert in charge, so you need to start by adding your property.

 Here’s the starting page for the Google Search Console.
 Make sure you use this with a Google registered email address.